Vanilla Panna Cotta, no bake, no cook, sugar free!

 - Whisk the remaining 1 cup milk, yogurt, and vanilla extract in a large bowl to blend.
 Add about ⅓ of the milk yogurt blend to the warm gelatin mixture in the pan, then slowly pour it back into the remaining yogurt mixture in bowl.
 Divide among eight custard cups or ramekins.

 - Refrigerate at least 2 hours and up to 2 days.
-Eat from dish or unmold onto dessert plates - serve plain or with sliced strawberry garnish.
+Eat from dish or unmold onto dessert plates - serve plain, with the Plum Sauce or with a simple sliced strawberry as garnish.

 - To unmold, run the tip of a small paring knife between the custard and the side of the ramekin.
 Flip the ramekin upside down onto the serving dish, shake gently to unmold the panna cotta – lift the ramekin from the plate.
 If this is too daring a maneuver, eat from the cup.